Retrofitt/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+  - A relational database is like a spreadsheet that holds specific data in a series of columns and rows.
+SQL is a Language  used to communicate with databases.

 2. Why do tables need a Primary Key?
+  - to be able to identify a specific row

 3. What is the name given to a table column that references the Primary Key on another table?
+  - A Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables?
+  - A junction table that holds a foreign key to link them to each table